ViktorC/OSML/README.md

 # OSML [![Build Status](https://travis-ci.org/ViktorC/OSML.svg?branch=master)](https://travis-ci.org/ViktorC/OSML)
-A simple Python library of 'old school' machine learning algorithms such as linear regression, logistic regression, naive Bayes, k-nearest neighbors, decision trees, support vector machines, and meta models like bootstrap aggregating and gradient boosting.
+A Python library of 'old school' machine learning algorithms such as linear regression, logistic regression, naive Bayes, k-nearest neighbors, decision trees, support vector machines, and meta models like bootstrap aggregating and gradient boosting.
 OSML uses the [pandas](https://pandas.pydata.org/) and [NumPy](http://www.numpy.org/) libraries for manipulating data and performing basic linear algebra operations.

 ## Models
 The primary components of the library are the machine learning models.
 They can be grouped into three major categories; regression, classification, and binary classification.
 Some of the models are parametric while others are rule based.
 There are also a number of meta-models that utilize multiple instances of other models.